Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Data and model formulation

-The goal of the PhenoPop algorithm is to use the data $\mathbf{x}$ to estimate the unknown parameters $\theta_{PP}(S)$, and in fact to also estimate the number of subpopulations $S$.
-It employs the well-established maximum likelihood estimation process to estimate the parameters $\theta_{PP}(S)$.
-The likelihood function for the parameters $\theta_{PP}(S)$ given the observations $\mathbf{x}$ is given by
+The goal of the PhenoPop algorithm is to use the experimental data $\mathbf{x}$ to estimate the unknown parameters $\theta_{PP}(S)$ and the number of subpopulations $S$.
+The parameters $\theta_{PP}(S)$ are estimated via maximum likelihood estimation, where the likelihood function is given by

-The Likelihood function describes the probability of obtaining the observation $\mathbf{x}$ with respect to the parameter set $\theta_{PP}$.
-PhenoPop employs various assumptions about the number of subpopulations $S$ to estimate the number of subpopulations from the data.
-It then plots the negative log-likelihood against $S$, which is typically a decreasing function as the number of parameters increases.
-Finally, PhenoPop applies the elbow method to determine the estimated value of $S$, where the negative log-likelihood no longer decreases significantly.
+The likelihood function describes the probability of observing the data $\mathbf{x}$ as a function of the parameter vector $\theta_{PP}(S)$ for a given number $S$ of subpopulations.
+The number of subpopulations is then estimated by comparing the negative log likelihood across candidate values of $S$ via the elbow method or Akaike/Bayesian Information criteria.
+For further information, we refer to \cite{kohn2022phenotypic}.

-There are two shortcomings of the PhenoPop algorithm that we will address in the current manuscript.
-First, the PhenoPop algorithm only allows for two levels of noise in cell count observations.
-This is an unnatural restriction since there is no physical reason that there should only be two possible variance levels.
-A more natural assumption is to assume that noise is proportional to cell counts, and in fact, in Figure \ref{fig:ImatinibData} we see that the noise levels seem proportional to the cell counts.
-The second shortcoming is that PhenoPop assumes all observations are statistically independent.
-However, if the cell counts are performed using a live-cell imaging technique then observations of the same well at different times will of course be positively correlated.
-As we will see we can simultaneously address both of these issues by modeling the cellular populations with a stochastic process.
+{\it Limitations.} The assumption of the PhenoPop algorithm that the Gaussian observation noise has two levels of variance is made for methodological simplicity and does not reflect an observed bifurcation of experimental noise levels.
+It would be more natural to assume that the noise level is directly proportional to the cell count, as indicated by the experimental data shown in Figure \ref{fig:ImatinibData}.
+In addition, PhenoPop assumes that all observations are statistically independent.
+However, if cells are counted using techniques such as live-cell imaging (time-lapse microscopy), then observations of the same well at different time points will be positively correlated.
+Both of these limitations can be addressed by modeling the cellular populations with stochastic processes, as we will now show.

-\subsection{Linear Birth-Death Process}
+\subsection{Linear birth-death process}